cory-weller/example_iMapSplice/README.md

 After cloning this repository to your own directory... (on Rivanna, /scratch/$USER/ is a good location)

-## Retrieve the pre-compiled Singularity image of iMapSpice
+## Retrieve the pre-compiled Singularity image of iMapSplice
 I've pre-built an executable image using Singularity that can be used to run iMapSplice.
 You can retrieve it from singularity hub

 ```bash